Skip to content

 The platform plots the polynomial curve in real-time.

-Example: Rear Wing Adjustment
+Example: Rear Offset Adjustment

 Scenario: Increase rear wing from 0° (reference) to 5° (current).